-Gas vs oil vs electric heating: which option is right for you?
+Gas heating vs oil vs electric heating: which option is right for you?

-Which household bill do you pay the most for?
-More than likely you answered “heating”, right?
-You’re not alone.
 Heating costs make up over half of the UK’s household energy bills1.
-Of course, when it comes to staying cosy over winter, there are a few different fuels to choose from.
+Of course, when it comes to heating your home over winter, there are a few different fuels to choose from.

-So let’s compare the cost of heating your home using gas, oil or electricity, and explore a few new ways to be more energy-efficient and reduce those bills.
-And, because we’re OVO, we’ll also offer a few handy hints on how to cut your carbon footprint and fight climate change, while we’re at it!
+So let’s compare the cost of heating your home using gas, oil or electricity, and explore a few new ways to be more energy-efficient and help save money.
+And, because we’re OVO, we’ll also offer a few ideas on how to cut your carbon footprint and fight climate change, while we’re at it.

 What are the pros and cons of gas central heating?